Deisy Cristina Boscán, Ph.D.

 • There is no “right” way to parent

-• No parent, or child, will ever be perfect
+• No parent or child is ever perfect

-• A therapist can be useful at assessing the situation from an outside perspective
+• A therapist can offer valuable insight and support from an outside perspective

 attachment healthy.jpg